biobakery/humann/readme.md

 ### Demo runs ###

 The examples folder contains four demo example input files.
 These files are of fasta, fastq, sam, and blastm8 format.
-Blastm8 format is created by the following software: rapsearch2, usearch, and blast.
+Blastm8 format is created by the following software: diamond.

 To run the fasta demo: